baoping/Red-Bull-Media-Player/README.md

 The sources should build without modification under the following systems:

 - Windows Vista/Windows 7
-- Ununtu 9.10
+- Ubuntu 9.10
 - Mac OSX 10.6

 Porting to other platforms/os versions is mainly a matter of making VLC build and run.
-Due to the design, the Player is delivered as a self-extracting binary package that runs without modifications on the host outside its location, all dependencies (Qt etc.) need to be packaged correctly and the runtime environment must be set up to use them (e.g. LD\_LIBRYRY\_PATH on Linux)
+Due to the design, the Player is delivered as a self-extracting binary package that runs without modifications on the host outside its location, all dependencies (Qt etc.) need to be packaged correctly and the runtime environment must be set up to use them (e.g. LD\_LIBRARY\_PATH on Linux)

 __Note:__ _On Mac OS the application is a simple application bundle, so packing/extracting is not required_